 The Regulatory Framework

-There are several elements which make up the framework for CIMA's regulation and supervision of financial services, and its cooperation with fellow regulators.
-Among these elements are the relevant laws and regulations passed by the government of the Cayman Islands; the rules and statements of principle and of guidance issued by CIMA; the regulatory policies and procedures detailed in CIMA's Regulatory Handbook and other manuals; the memoranda of understandings (MOUs) undertaken by CIMA; and the international standards to which CIMA adheres.
-The relevant international standards are those set by the Basel Committee on Banking Supervision; the International Organisation of Securities Commissions (IOSCO); the International Association of Insurance Supervisors (IAIS); and the FATF's 40 Recommendations.
+The framework for the authority's regulation and supervision of financial services, and for its international cooperation, consists of several elements.
+These include the applicable laws and regulations passed by the Government of the Cayman Islands; the rules and statements of principle and of guidance issued by the authority; the regulatory policies and procedures detailed in the Regulatory Handbook and other manuals; the cross- border agreements undertaken by the authority, and the international standards to which CIMA adheres.

-CIMA takes a combined rulesbased and risk-based approach to regulation and supervision of financial services.
-CIMA processes licence/registration applications and performs due diligence.
-CIMA's remit includes responsibility for registration, licensing and supervision of banks, money services businesses, cooperative and building societies, trusts, insurance business, companies management, corporate services, investment funds and securities services.
+The authority has responsibility for registration, licensing and supervision of banks, money-services businesses, cooperative and building societies, trusts, insurance-companies management, corporate services, investment funds and securities services.

-With regard to captive insurance, the Cayman Islands is the second largest jurisdiction in the world, the leading jurisdiction for healthcare captives, and a leading jurisdiction for catastrophe bonds.
+The Cayman Islands is the second-largest captive insurance jurisdiction in the world, the leading jurisdiction for healthcare captives, and a leading jurisdiction for catastrophe bonds.

 The Cayman Islands also continues to be the premier jurisdiction of choice for fund domiciliation.
-As at 31 December 2014, the total number of regulated funds under CIMA's supervision was 11,010.
-It comprised 7,835 registered funds; 2,685 master funds; 386 administered funds; and 104 licensed funds.
-Such numbers indicate the strength of the hedge funds industry and also the confidence the global community has in the jurisdiction.
-It is therefore abundantly clear why the Cayman Islands was named the Best Hedge Funds Services Jurisdiction at the Hedgeweek 2015 Awards in London.
+As at 30 September 2013, the total number of regulated funds under CIMA's supervision was 11,343.
+It comprised 8,239 registered funds; 2,587 master funds; 404 administered funds; and 113 licenced funds.

-There were 137 trust services companies operating in the jurisdiction at 31 December 2014, thus maintaining the country's standing as a leading domicile for the provision of these services.
+At 31 December 2013, there were 385 trust-services companies operating in the jurisdiction, maintaining the country as a leading domicile for the provision of these services.

-CIMA keeps abreast of relevant legislation in other jurisdictions which has an impact, or potential impact, on the Cayman Islands.
-This is done with a view to reassessing the adequacy of the jurisdiction's regulatory regime.
-For example, the Alternative Investment Fund Managers Directive (AIFMD), which was implemented across Europe on 22 July 2013.
-This directive is aimed at bringing managers of alternative investment funds, such as hedge funds and private equity funds managed or marketed in Europe, under similar regulatory arrangements as mutual funds and pension funds and their managers.
+The Alternative Investment Fund Managers Directive (AIFMD), which was implemented across Europe on 22 July 2013, has also been the focus of sustained effort on the part of the authority.
+This directive is aimed at bringing managers of alternative investment funds, such as hedge funds and private-equity funds managed or marketed in Europe, under similar regulatory arrangements as mutual and pension funds and their managers.

 About the Author